 Although more difficult for you to obtain, if a doctor in your state is sued, there will be a record of it in the court where the complaint was filed.
-Many court records can be found online, although you will need to do a little preliminary research to figure out what kind of information is actually available online in your state and in what court the suite was filed.
+Many court records can be found online, although you will need to do a little preliminary research to figure out what kind of information is available online in your state and in what court the suit was filed.

 Bottom line: Being sued does not mean that there was ever any sort of medical error made by the doctor.
 Ornery patients have sued many good physicians without cause, and many of those lawsuits have been dismissed as frivolous, but their record still remains.

 There are organizations whose purpose is to rate the quality of physicians.
 One of these is the National Committee for Quality Assurance (NCQA).
 This group gathers data about the quality of care that doctors provide to their patients.
 They then base a doctor’s grade on the information they receive.

 Some health insurance companies provide information about their physicians, such as their education, specialty, and work history.
 This information may be available on your insurance company’s website, or over the phone.

 Do Your Homework – No Short Cuts Allowed